Nerdrigo/Algorithms/1_dynamic_connectivity/2_quick_union.md

 >
 >**Proof** Immediate form the code.

+>**Definition** The size of a tree is its number of nodes.
+The *depth* of a node ina tree is the number of links on the path from it to the root.
+The *height* of a tre i shte maximum depth among its nodes.

 Supposing that we use quick-union for a problem that ends up with a single component, it means that we have to make at least `N-1` calls to `union()`.

 If we input the pairs in order (`0 -> 1, 0 -> 2, 0 -> ...`); after `N-1` pairings This means, we will end up with a tree of height `N-1` with `0 -> 1 -> 2 -> ...`.
 By the proposition above, the array accesses for the `union()` operation for the pair `0 i` is `2i+1` (one linear `find()` operation plus one constant `find()` operation plus the union).
 Thus the total number of array accesses of the `find()` operations for these `N` pairs is `2(1+2+...+N) ~ <sup>2</sup>`.